Lapuleu/SNO/README.md

 Note: The file paths may vary depending on your application, so ensure they are accurate.
 The data file can be found here: https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-.
 Although the FNO paper used specific data files, we have opted to use LNO's data files for all our operators.

+Note for FNO3d: It uses the same utilities3 and Adam file as in the LNO 3d Brusselator.